Local asymptotic properties for the growth rate of a jump-type CIR process: Introduction

-for any $t \in [0, \infty)$ and for any complex number $u$ with $\Re(u) \in (-\infty, 0]$, see, e.g. Sato \cite[proof of Theorem 24.11]{Sat}.
+for any $t \in [0, \infty)$ and for any complex number $u$ with $\Re(u) \in (-\infty, 0]$, see, e.g. Sato \cite[proof of Theorem 24.11]{Sat}, where $\widehat{\E}$ denotes the expectation w.r.t. $\widehat{\P}$.
 We suppose that the processes $W$ and $J$ are independent.
-Note that the moment condition {\bf(A1)} implies that $m$ is a L\'evy measure (since $\min(1, z^2) \leq z$ for $z \in (0, \infty)$).
+Note that the moment condition {\bf(A1)} implies that $m$ is a L\'evy measure since $\min(1, z^2) \leq z$ for $z \in (0, \infty)$.
 Moreover, the subordinator $J$ has sample paths of bounded variation on every compact time interval almost surely, see e.g. Sato \cite[Theorem 21.9]{Sat}.
-We point out that the assumptions assure that there is a (pathwise) unique strong solution of the stochastic differential equation (SDE) \eqref{eq1} with $\P(Y_t^b \in [0, \infty) \ \textnormal{for all} \ t \in [0, \infty)) = 1$ (see Proposition \ref{Pro_jump_CIR}).
+We point out the assumptions which assure the existence of a pathwise unique strong solution to the stochastic differential equation (SDE) \eqref{eq1} with $\widehat{\P}(Y_t^b \in [0, \infty) \ \textnormal{for all} \ t \in [0, \infty)) = 1$ (see Proposition \ref{Pro_jump_CIR}).
 In fact, $Y^b$ is a special continuous state and continuous time branching process with immigration (CBI process), see Proposition \ref{Pro_jump_CIR} below and \cite{DFS03, KM12}.
+Let $\R$, $\R_+$, $\R_{++}$, $\R_-$, $\R_{--}$ and $\mathbb{C}$ denote the sets of real numbers, non-negative real numbers, positive real numbers, non-positive real numbers, negative real numbers and complex numbers, respectively.